trunnguyen/Personal-Project/autonomous_job_finder/README.md

 **Interactive Streamlit Dashboard** — Displays the forecast chart, lists all tracked jobs with AI scores, and lets you toggle interest state per listing.
 State changes write back to `jobs.db` and sync to `jobs.csv` immediately.

 **Full-Loop Email Actions** — High-match emails contain a `Mark as Applied` button that fires a GitHub Repository Dispatch webhook (`mark_job_applied`), which triggers `status_updater.yml` to set `is_applied = 1` in the database without any manual steps.

+**Environment Validation** — `validate_env()` runs at startup and aborts immediately with a clear log message if any required secret is missing or empty, preventing cryptic mid-run failures.

 ---